finnie2006/Azuracast-Video/README.md

 # Azuracast-Video
-Azuracast-Video is still in development,
+Azuracast-Video is a solution to stream your Azuracast radio to rtmp or a service such as YouTube or Twitch

 More info soon TM